ARH 507. The Art of Rome. 3 Hours.

 The visual arts of the Italian Renaissance (1300-1550) in their historic context.

 ARH 522.
-The Birth of Painting: Portable Pictures Across Renaissance Europe.
+The Invention of Painting in Renaissance Europe.
 3 Hours.

 The emergence of modern easel painting, 1300-1600.

 ARH 523.
 Study Abroad: European Art.
 3 Hours.

 On-site study of art and architecture in Europe.

 ARH 524.
 Graduate Research in Northern Renaissance Art.
 3 Hours.

 The visual arts of the Northern Renaissance (1300-1600) in their historic context.